William Bowman (director): Later work (1916–1921)

 Bowman's known filmography becomes rather sparse after his work on From Broadway to a Throne.
 In its film-industry directory published in October 1916, Motion Picture News identifies him as "now [an] independent producer" in his biographical entry in that reference.
 The trade magazine also provides Bowman's contact information, citing it as the "Elks' Club, Santa Monica, Cal."
 Another trade publication, Moving Picture World, announced in December 1916 that "Director William J. Bauman and Director Rice" [A. W. Rice] had been hired to work on and complete The Planter, an ambitious seven-reeler that was being filmed on location in Guatemala by the Nevada Motion Picture Corporation.
 According to Moving Picture World, that studio was largely funded as "a hobby" by F. M. Manson, a "Nevada mining millionaire"; and he hired "Bauman" and Rice to travel to Guatemala as replacements for "Director John Ince and Assistant Director Joseph Boyle", who had "left the company".

 Later, in 1919, Bowman apparently resumed acting as well, for that year he is credited with performing as Captain Osborne in Paramount's World War I drama The False Faces.
 After that film, he is credited for directing the Vitagraph feature The Veiled Mystery, two later shorts, and the serials The Invisible Hand in 1920 and The Avenging Arrow for Pathé in 1921.
-Some modern film references state that Bowman's screen career had ended by "the very early 1920s"; but nearly a decade after his work on The Avenging Arrow, he still identified himself in the 1930 federal census as being employed as a “Director [of] Moving Pictures”.
+Some modern film references state that Bowman's screen career had ended by "the very early 1920s"; but nearly a decade after his work on The Avenging Arrow, he still identified himself in the 1930 federal census as being employed as a "Director [of] Moving Pictures".

 Personal life and death

 According to federal census records, Bowman by 1930 was living with his wife "Evelyn M" in a home they owned on Beach Street in Oceanside, California, a small town in San Diego County.
 Evelyn, as recorded in the same census, was a native of Texas and married Bowman five years earlier.

 In 1960, William died while still residing in San Diego County.
-His gravesite is in the Eternal Hills Memorial Park in Oceanside.

 Partial filmography

-Since William Bowman served as an actor (A) in some of his films, as a director (D) in others, and in both capacities (A/D) in still others, the following productions are marked accordingly to distinguish his work in both shorts and features:
+Since William Bowman served as an actor in some of his films, as a director in others, and in both capacities in still others, the following productions are marked accordingly to distinguish his work in both shorts and features: